 Recipe Tips and Tricks

 - Serve with a small bowl of lime wedges for people to squeeze on as they like.
+The little bit of extra tang is so yummy.

 - For spicy food fans, we suggest adding canned green chilis, or use refried beans with jalapenos.